janosdev/janosdev/README.md

 - 👋 Hi, I’m Janos Varga @janosdev
-- 👀 I’m interested in data analysis.
+- 👀 I’m interested in...
-- 🌱 I’m currently learning Python
+- 🌱 I’m currently learning...
-- 💞️ I’m looking to collaborate for learning more Python cod.
 - 📫 How to reach me ...

 <!---